sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/nItiprakAshikA.md

 50\. bulls for carrying burdens, mules, far-going camels, and medicine for elephants, horses and men,

-51\. various musical instruments, the agreeable beverage Kairātaka, cotton of the silk-cotton tree, together with flint and [iron](# "This is a description of the ordinary Indian tinder-box commonly called fakimuki by natives and Rāmasvami by Europeans; see Weapons, p.
-81."),
+51\. various musical instruments, the agreeable beverage Kairātaka, cotton of the silk-cotton tree, together with flint and iron[^33],

+[^33]: "This is a description of the ordinary Indian tinder-box commonly called fakimuki by natives and Rāmasvami by Europeans; see Weapons, p.
+81."

 52\. wooden vessels, iron and copper basins, brass implements, stone-cutters, chisels, grindstones, balances,